 The main types are:

 Employing either polyurethane or acrylic-based formulas, these liquid coatings are applied directly to the metal surface after it has been cleaned and any loose rust has been removed and primed.
-The liquid coating cures to form a seamless, elastomeric membrane that stretches over the metal's surface, accommodating slight movements without cracking, thereby providing a long-lasting waterproof and weather-resistant seal.
+Cut Edge Corrosion UK state, “specialised protective coatings like Desmoflex Fiberfix” which is a liquid polyurethane is one of the most effective ways to treat cut edge corrosion.
+Liquid coating cure to form a seamless, elastomeric membrane that stretches over the metal's surface, accommodating slight movements without cracking, thereby providing a long-lasting waterproof and weather-resistant seal.
 Its flexibility and strong adherence make it suitable for a wide range of weather conditions, including areas with high UV exposure, as it maintains its protective properties without degrading, making it an ideal choice for long-term corrosion prevention.

 This treatment begins with the application of a rust-inhibiting primer that neutralises existing rust and prevents further corrosion.
 After the primer has adequately dried, one or more topcoats of paint are applied.
 These topcoats are specially formulated to create a durable barrier against moisture, UV light, and other environmental elements, effectively sealing the metal surface.
 This method not only provides a protective layer to prevent future corrosion but also enhances the roof's appearance, offering a variety of colors and finishes to match the building's aesthetic.
 It's particularly favoured for its cost-effectiveness and simplicity in cases of minor to moderate corrosion, where maintaining or improving the roof's visual appeal is also a concern.